JONSASSE/432-2018/slides/class15/README.md

     - I encourage anyone who is interested to attend the Center for Health Care Research and Policy's weekly Health Services Research Seminars.
 The next two weeks should be especially interesting:
         - On Friday March 9 from 9 to 10:30 AM, Professor Adam Perzynski will discuss "What are We Going to do about the Social Determinants of Health?
 Challenges, Opportunities, Dead Ends and Solutions."
         - On Friday March 16 from 9 to 10:30 AM, Professor Thomas Love will discuss "Rethinking Statistical Significance"
         - Both talks are set at a level that will be of interest to graduate students in PQHS, and we encourage you to join us.
+        - PQHS 432 students are welcome at all HSR Seminars.
+The schedule can be found at chrp.org/events.
 Seminars are held in room R219, on the second floor of the Rammelkamp Research and Education Building at MetroHealth Medical Center, 2500 MetroHealth Drive, Cleveland OH 44109-1998.
-PQHS students are welcome at all HSR Seminars.
-The schedule can be found at chrp.org/events.

 7. On other topics:
     - For Project 2, you will need some nice data to chew on.
 One possible source of interesting ideas is the [Data is Plural](https://tinyletter.com/data-is-plural) newsletter of useful/curious data sets.